-The best overall water tank size for mobile auto detailing setups is anywhere between 50 and 100 gallons.
-That water tank size will fit most mobile detailing setups, whether you have a car, van, or truck.
+- The best water tank size for mobile detailers is anywhere between 50 and 100 gallons.

 Best Overall Water Tank Size – 50 to 100 Gallons

 As I already said, the best overall water tank size for mobile auto detailing is anywhere between 50 and 100 gallons.
 Whether you choose a 60-gallon tank or a 100-gallon one, you’ll be able to do car washes.